neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

    2. Click on "Compass".
    3. If you don't have Compass installed, follow the instructions to install MongoDB Compass and then connect.
    4. Otherwise, switch to the "I have MongoDB Compass installed" tab and connect.
 10. After you have connected to the database on MongoDB Compass, check what collections are created by default.
+Collections such as "admin", "config", and "local" should be present.
 11. Go to your project repository's server folder and run the `populate_db.ts` script.

 ```
 cd server

-npx ts-node populate_db.ts mongodb+srv://<username>:<password>@db-cs4530-f24-xxx.xxxxx.mongodb.net/
+npx ts-node populate_db.ts mongodb+srv://<username>:<password>@db-cs4530-f24-xxx.xxxxx.mongodb.net/fake_so
 ```

 Make sure you replace the username, password, and xxx values in the connection string.
 You can find the connection string in the instructions from step 9.